MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 ### Register an app (for Azure SQL connector only)

-For Azure SQL connector, you must register an app in Microsoft Entra ID to allow the Microsoft Search app to access data for indexing.
+For Azure SQL connector, you must register an app in Microsoft Entra ID to allow the Microsoft Search app and Microsoft 365 Copilot to access data for indexing.
 To learn more about registering an app, refer to the Microsoft Graph documentation on how to [register an app](/graph/auth-register-app-v2).

 After completing the app registration and taking note of the app name, application (client) ID, and tenant ID, you need to [generate a new client secret](/azure/healthcare-apis/register-confidential-azure-ad-client-app#application-secret).
 The client is only displayed once.
 Remember to note & store the client secret securely.
-Use the client ID and client secret while configuring a new connection in Microsoft Search.
+Use the client ID and client secret while configuring a new connection in Microsoft Search and Microsoft 365 Copilot.

 To add the registered app to your Azure SQL Database, you need to: